aqlaboratory/hsm/README.md

+# Notice - Corrected models and datasets

+We identified an issue in the original datasets used to train the model published in [Biophysical prediction of protein-peptide interactions and signaling networks using machine learning](https://doi.org/10.1038/s41592-019-0687-1).
+We have released corrected datasets on [figshare (doi:10.6084/m9.figshare.22105529)](https://doi.org/10.6084/m9.figshare.22105529) (published on February 16, 2023), and replaced the original models released with this repo with corrected ones (on January 9, 2023).
+Please verify that you use the corrected models for all predictions (see documentation in `predict/`).

-# hsm - Biophysical prediction of protein-peptide interactions and signaling networks using machine learning.
+# HSM - Biophysical prediction of protein-peptide interactions and signaling networks using machine learning.

 <img align="left" src="misc/symbol_name.png" style="width: 25%; height: 25%"/>